Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 - Expected: All JavaScript to work from the external JS file
 - Why it remains: If I move into an external, it cannot read some lines.
 With the deadline so close I am unable to debug the reason why and fix it in time.
 As it works I have opted to leave it in for the time being, and fix it afterwards.

+- Error: Admin still on profile list
+- Expected: Staff users shouldn't be unpacked
+- Why it remains: Deadline is too close and I won't have chance to sort this bug.
+Its unusual as gitpod shows that the staff arent viewable in profile list"

 ### Validators

 - HTML